ccmorris/blog/_articles/2023/02/tech-lead-soft-skills.md

 In a nutshell, your role is to ensure the team delivers on time with technical quality.
 If you’re lucky you will help define what “on time” and “quality” means.

 The first order of business for any new role is the same.
 Get to know the expectations from your manager, agree on how you will be evaluated, and set some boundaries for your responsibilities.
-Boundaries are especially important for TL role because it can be a catch-all for miscellaneous tasks, and because a tech lead and engineering manager have some overlapping or shared duties.
+Boundaries are especially important for the TL role because it can be a catch-all for miscellaneous tasks, and because a tech lead and engineering manager have some overlapping or shared duties.

-Remember that becoming a tech lead means you have a level of technical competence.
+Remember that becoming a tech lead means you have some level of technical competence.
 If it helps dispel some imposter syndrome, know that you were hired/promoted because someone believes in your abilities!

 However, technical ability alone will not lead you to success in this role.
 Most of the skills required are non-technical “soft” skills: communication, project management, time management, leadership, and relationship building.